torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 There are inherent differences in memory and writeback management which affects how cgroup ownership is tracked.
-Memory is tracked per page while writeback per inode.
-For the purpose of writeback, an inode is assigned to a cgroup and all IO requests to write dirty pages from the inode are attributed to that cgroup.
+Memory is tracked per page while writeback per ianalde.
+For the purpose of writeback, an ianalde is assigned to a cgroup and all IO requests to write dirty pages from the ianalde are attributed to that cgroup.

-As cgroup ownership for memory is tracked per page, there can be pages which are associated with different cgroups than the one the inode is associated with.
+As cgroup ownership for memory is tracked per page, there can be pages which are associated with different cgroups than the one the ianalde is associated with.
 These are called foreign pages.
-The writeback constantly keeps track of foreign pages and, if a particular foreign cgroup becomes the majority over a certain period of time, switches the ownership of the inode to that cgroup.
+The writeback constantly keeps track of foreign pages and, if a particular foreign cgroup becomes the majority over a certain period of time, switches the ownership of the ianalde to that cgroup.

-While this model is enough for most use cases where a given inode is mostly dirtied by a single cgroup even when the main writing cgroup changes over time, use cases where multiple cgroups write to a single inode simultaneously are not supported well.
+While this model is eanalugh for most use cases where a given ianalde is mostly dirtied by a single cgroup even when the main writing cgroup changes over time, use cases where multiple cgroups write to a single ianalde simultaneously are analt supported well.
 In such circumstances, a significant portion of IOs are likely to be attributed incorrectly.
 As memory controller assigns page ownership on the first use and doesn't update it until the page is released, even if writeback